 When processes are uneven and materials sit in storage or are stopped mid-production, it costs the company time, money, and resources.
-Having excess inventory on hand can result in extended lead times and defected problems, and a poor flow of materials can make it hard for managers to reorder materials on time.
+Having excess inventory on hand can result in extended lead times and defective problems, and a poor flow of materials can make it hard for managers to reorder materials on time.

 Mapping a Material Flow System